Did you know that you can explore different wine regions from the city of San Sebastián?

 Biarritz airport is a bit further away but only 50 km from San Sebastian.
 It is also a small airport but with connections to other European countries such as England, France or Germany.
 It is a very good option to take into account.

 From Biarritz airport to San Sebastian you have different options, from French cabs to hourly buses.
 On the other hand I also recommend to organize transportation especially for large families and large groups of friends.
-There is no Uber.
+They also have Uber now.
+Road transfer is highly recommended as Biarritz and San Sebastian are connected by a wonderful highway.
+So your options are taxis, Ubers, buses and private tours.

 Bilbao airport